Carboneinerte/SleepAnalysis/README.md

 Argument must be the path to the folder containing all the .csv files (from the same animal, same recording session), between quotation marks.
 Ex: "2023-03-03/2670"

 Output file will be saved in a folder called output.

+An alternative way to analyze multiple recording sessions is detailed at the end of the Sleep_analysis file.